Why is Preventing Stress so Important for Achieving your Dream Body and How to Do It

 stress_and_cholesterol2

-Most often, this physiological reaction is completely unnecessary and unhelpful, because the majority of modern stressors are psychological by nature and don’t require this kind of reaction in order to be effectively handled.
 So, stress plays a very important protective role by preparing our bodies for a quick and efficient response to danger, but in relation to the most prominent stressors of the modern world (such as impossible work hours, sadistic bosses and making ends meet), it can be detrimental to our choices and decisions instead of helping us cope better.

-Experiencing chronic stress means that you constantly feel under attack and your body is constantly switched to “survival mode”, which can be very exhausting and leads to impulsive actions that push you even further away from your goals.
 Furthermore, this continuous “survival mode” means that the stress-response system is activated for too long, disrupting almost all your body’s processes and putting you at greater risk of many health problems like anxiety, depression, heart disease, diabetes, digestive disorders, migraines, weight problems and memory impairment.

 2. Stress can kill your workout